eslint/eslint/docs/user-guide/configuring.md

 ### How Personal Configuration File Behaves

-`~/.eslintrc.*` file behaves samely as regular configuration files, but there are some notes.
+`~/.eslintrc.*` file behaves in the same way as regular configuration files, but there are some notes.

 The `~/.eslintrc.*` file loads shareable configs and custom parsers from `~/node_modules/` as similar to `require()` in home directory.
 Please mind that it doesn't load global-installed packages.